FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Evaluation

 For almost all lossy codec baselines, \Cref{fig:rdcurveilsvrc} illustrates that FS-(SG)FP has a significantly better r-d performance.
 Comparing FS-FP to Ballé-FP demonstrates the r-d gain of task-specific compression over general-purpose image compression.
 Although the encoder of FrankenSplit has 25x fewer parameters, both codecs use an FP entropy model with encoders consisting of convolutional layers.
 Yet, the average file size of FS-FP with a predictive loss of around 5\% is 7x less than the average file size of Ballé-FP with comparable predictive loss.

-FrankenSplit also beats modern general-purpose LIC without including any of their complex or heavy-weight mechanisms.
-The only baseline, FrankenSplit does not convincingly outperform is Chen-BJHAP.
-Nevertheless, incurred overhead is as vital for real-time inference, which we will evaluate \Cref{subsec:latencyeval}.
+FrankenSplit also beats modern general-purpose LIC without including any of their heavy-weight components.
+The only baseline FrankenSplit does not convincingly outperform is Chen-BJHAP.
+Nevertheless, in \Cref{subsec:advlearned}, we demonstrate that the incurred overhead offsets the compression gain disproportionately.